Game-Knight/gameknight/docs/README.md

     - [X] add documentation on how to set up emulator to scan
     - [X] make barcode scanner look for games
 - [X] loading spinner for AddGameManually search
+- [X] allow adding games to library from AddGameManually

 #### ⚫️ Backlog
 - [ ] make SettingsActivity functional